scikit-hep/cabinetry/README.md

 Traditional binned template fits in [HistFactory](https://cds.cern.ch/record/1456844/) style are substantially easier to support than the open world of binned and unbinned models.
 Likelihood-free inference approaches in  the style of [MadMiner](https://github.com/diana-hep/madminer) have a more well-defined scope than the open world of [RooFit](https://root.cern.ch/roofit), and might be easier to integrate.

+## Code

+Currently experimenting with a functional approach.
+This may or may not change in the future.
+Everything in `cabinetry/contrib` are very basic implementation of tasks that should be done by other tools, and interfaces to those tools should be added.
+The basic implementations that exist there help with API design.